jethrokuan/catkin_ros/src/systems/mvp_grasping/README.md

 The Intel Realsense node contains multiple filters for post-processing of the depth image.
 By default, the temporal filter is turned on.
-This filter produces **poor** results for the closed-loop grasping scenario, as the post-processed depth image using a temporal filter with a moving camera is very poor.
+This filter produces **poor** results for the closed-loop grasping scenario, as the post-processed depth image using a temporal filter with a moving camera is poor.
 Ensure that the temporal filter is turned off.
+We have turned it off in our `wrist_realsense.launch` file.

-## Clearing the Octomap
+## Disabling the Octomap

-To prevent moveit from erroring, claiming that the end-effector is in contact with the object it has grasped, we need to clear the octomap.
+To prevent moveit from erroring, claiming that the end-effector is in contact with the object it has grasped, we need to clear or disable the octomap.
+This is particularly problematic with the Robotiq gripper: the mount we designed has the gripper in vision, which causes the octomap to populate incorrectly when the robot moves.

-Alternatively, one should instead disable octomaps altogether, and manually add the planar table to the collision scene.
-This has the downside that moveit cannot plain collision avoidance against objects.
+We have disabled the octomap in our version of `robots/panda_moveit_config`.
+This unfortunately means that the robot does not use sensor information during planning.

+TODO: Manually add the table/bin into the scene as collision objects